aquilesC/aquiles.me/content/SP-IRIS.md

 Single-particle interferometric reflectance imaging sensing is a technique commercialized by [[NanoView Biosciences]] under the name ExoView.

 They use a [[microarray]] functionalized with specific antibodies, which trap particles.
 Using an interferometric detection system, they can measure the presence (and the size) of the particles at each spot.
-In a second labelling step (like in [[Elisa tests]]), the fluorescence signal can be measured.
+In a second labelling step (like in [[Elisa test]]), the fluorescence signal can be measured.

 It is a form of [[Analog versus digital detection of molecules|digital detection]], with the added size-ability which is purely analog in nature.
 Since it is an [[interferometric detection schemes|interferometric method]], it can work at smaller sizes ([[extracellular vesicles]] down to $50nm$, for example).